adjust/windows_sdk/README.md

 }
 ```

-The delegate function will be called when the SDK receives the final install attribution information and also each time when attribution changes.
+The delegate function will be called when the SDK receives the final install attribution information and also each time an attribution changes.
 Within the listener function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

 - `string TrackerToken` the tracker token of the current attribution.
 - `string TrackerName` the tracker name of the current attribution.